bilateral_filter — bilateral filtering of an image.

 The yellow line shows a gray-value profile of a horizontal cross section.

-The following values for GenParamName
+The following values for GenParamName are supported:

 Per default, bilateral_filter